bijoutrouvaille/fireward/readme.md

   contact: Phone | Email // a union type

-  uid: const string // const prevents editing this field later
+  // readonly prevents editing this field later (the old `const` syntax will continue to work also)
+  // this works for both literals and nested objects readonly uid: string

   smorgasBoard: "hi" | "bye" | true | 123 // literal types, same as in TS